 This will be automatic, so when you cough or sneeze (forced exhale), your pelvic floor will naturally go up.
 No leaks!!
 (We probably just helped or fixed your pelvic floor issue significantly.)

 Step 2: Incorporate Deep Breathing with Movement.

-Now that you are deep breathing, let’s test your system with something simple, like a squat and a side plank. the squat tests movement and a side plank generates intra-abdominal pressure.
+Now that you are deep breathing, let’s test your system with something simple, like a squat and a side plank.
+The squat tests movement and a side plank generates intra-abdominal pressure.

-Recap: You are now deep breathing with pelvic floor coordination and you can maintain this system under the stress of exercise.
+Recap: You are now deep breathing with pelvic floor coordination, and you can maintain this system under the stress of exercise.
 Awesome!
 Now, let’s take it to the next level.

 What About Holding Your Breath?

-A 2012 study showed that holding a Valsalva did NOT harm the pelvic floor, but a bearing down or straining maneuver did.
+A 2012 study showed that holding a Valsalva maneuver did NOT harm the pelvic floor, but a bearing down or straining maneuver did.

 What does this tell us?
 Women who leak when they utilize a Valsalva during heavy lifting might not be performing a Valsalva correctly.
 They may be bearing down instead.